Input — Smart UI JavaScript API

 Default value

-<smart-input query-mode='contains'></smart-input>
+<smart-input query-mode="contains"></smart-input>

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-let queryMode = input.queryMode;
+const queryMode = el.queryMode;

 Specifies whether the user can enter text directly into the input field.
 When dropDownButtonPosition is set to 'left' or 'right', the readonly property controls the behavior of the input when a dataSource is provided:

-, the element acts as a DropDownList, restricting user input to only the items available in the dataSource.
+If readonly is true, the element acts as a DropDownList, restricting user input to only the items available in the dataSource.

 Default value